 French Sixth, A major

-The German sixth chord is based on the fourth degree.
-It is a seventh chord.
-It is most often found in the first inversion.
-Its root is raised to create an augmented sixth interval with the bass:
+The German sixth chord is formed on the fourth degree.
+It is most often found in the first inversion, preceded by an I or V 6/4 to avoid the parallel fifths that would occur (bass and tenor in this example).
+Its root is raised to form an augmented sixth interval with the bass:

 German Sixth, A minor